atyenoria/react-native-action-cable-add-cookie/README.md

 ```

-- set cookie like below
+- Set cookie like below

 ```
     this.App = {};